 Some offices have just a few employees and a relatively small, unexciting $100 million investment portfolio.
 Others have hundreds of employees, including investment teams like those at institutions, overseeing $100 billion or more.
 Their impact on financial markets and services is significant and growing.
 Collectively, family offices control over $6 trillion in assets — more than the entire hedge fund industry — and individual offices own meaningful stakes directly in companies of all sizes (or own the companies entirely).

-Beyond their investment portfolios, family offices are powerful reflections of their principals and can quickly reshape the real estate or art market, philanthropy or politics.
+Beyond their investment portfolios, family offices are powerful reflections of their principals and can quickly reshape the real estate and art markets, philanthropy or politics.

 Enabling the above are thousands of family-office employees and an even bigger universe of professionals at wealth and asset managers, investment banks, law and accounting firms, consultants, software companies and other service providers.
 All types of organizations are being established or continuing to evolve in an effort to better cater to family offices.